Apple iPhone 13 review: a phone for the people

 Even better is that after you’ve finished recording, you can actually then change the focal point of the videos if you want, including shifting it around multiple times during a single piece of video.
 You can also choose how deep the focus should be, just like when editing Portrait Mode still photos.

-I’ve been playing around with this mode for a couple of days and while it does work pretty well, it can struggle in low light and has a tendency to hunt in certain situations.
+I’ve been playing around with the Cinematic mode for a couple of days and while it does work pretty well, it can struggle in low light and has a tendency to hunt in certain situations.
 This is especially the case for busier dark scenes.

 Being able to edit the focus changes once you’ve finished taking the shot is incredible and something that I’m sure every director wishes they could do with their camera.
 You can control the overall level of blur (by changing the f-stop effect from f/2 all the way to f/16), and the focus shifts, manually.
 You can even delete focus changes that were made while recording.
 In the coming months, both iMovie and Final Cut Pro X will allow you to change the focus in the software too.